ARA Santa Cruz (S-41): Mid-life extension

 In September 2016, Santa Cruz started a renovation and life extension program at the Tandanor shipyard in Buenos Aires, Argentina.
 The work was to include changing all 960 batteries, periscope and snorkel maintenance, revision of engines, and overall system upgrades.

+The refit was intended to return Santa Cruz to operational service and extend her service life by approximately 10 to 15 years.

 Renovation work was halted on 15 November 2017 when sister ship imploded and subsequently sunk, to determine whether the cause of the incident was due to a failure that could be repeated on Santa Cruz.

+The suspension formed part of a wider safety review of the TR-1700-class conducted by the Argentine Navy following the loss of San Juan.

 Work was restarted in February 2019, from where it was expected to take two years to return Santa Cruz to service in 2021.
 However, by the end of 2020 the refit of Santa Cruz had been reported cancelled leaving the navy without an operational submarine.

+As a result of the cancellation, Santa Cruz remained laid up at Tandanor, marking the effective end of Argentina’s operational submarine capability at that time.